Brooklyn Letters IconBrooklyn Letters

 • Discourse (narrative and conversation) – Children with DLD often have trouble telling stories or describing a sequence of events.

-• Verbal memory and learning – Remembering words, particularly unfamiliar ones, is difficult for a child with DLD.
+• Verbal memory and learning – Remembering words, particularly unfamiliar ones, is difficult for a child with a DLD.
 A child will also struggle to recall and understand long or complex sentences.
-These students have reduced working memory, which makes language learning more difficult for them.
+These students have reduced working memory, which makes language learning and language growth more difficult for them.

 DEVELOPMENTAL LANGUAGE DISORDER THERAPY 3

-Signs of language disorders are often hard to detect, more so in the absence of co-occurring issues such as autism, hearing loss, or genetic conditions like Down syndrome.
+Signs of speech and language issues are often hard to detect, more so in the absence of co-occurring issues such as autism, hearing loss, or genetic conditions like Down syndrome.
 If a child exhibits the following symptoms, a DLD assessment should be considered.

-• Significant language deficits in relation to one’s age that interfere with communication and learning in daily life.
+• Significant language difficulties in relation to one’s age that interfere with communication skills and learning in daily life.

-• Persistent language problems that are likely to remain unresolved by age five.
+• Persistent language delay that is likely to remain unresolved by age five.

 • The language problems are not linked to any known biomedical condition.

 During the evaluation process, an SLP will assess the child’s interest in communicating.
-Some speech-language pathologists are experts working with early childhood development whereas other SLPs work with the school-age population.
+Some speech-language pathologists are experts working with early childhood development whereas other SLPs work with preschool children and school-age population.
 An SLP will observe how understandable the child’s expressive language is as well as his or her ability to understand words and sentences.
 A typical evaluation consists of the following steps:

 1. Interviewing the child’s parents, caregiver, and teacher to document the child’s family, health, and academic history.
 The SLP will ask about their own concerns and observations of the child’s strengths and weaknesses when communicating.